Michael Davitt: Violence

 According to English historian Michael Kelly, Davitt's public renunciation of political violence made him "the Irish Republican Brotherhood's greatest apostate".
 Davitt opposed the random use of force, such as by the Ribbon societies.
 On the other hand, he never fully renounced violence and, according to Irish historian Paul Bew, was involved in smuggling arms for the IRB between his first release from prison and his expulsion from the IRB council in 1880.
 Because he considered the landlord system inherently violent, Davitt believed it was moral to use force against it.
-However, for political reasons he presented the Land League as a peaceful movement and denied that his anti-landlord speeches and comments consisted of incitement to violence.
+However, for political reasons, he presented the Land League as a peaceful movement and denied that his anti-landlord speeches and comments consisted of incitement to violence.
 Davitt denounced agrarian crime as "a species of cowardly terrorism which would do irreparable injury to Ireland" and the Maamtrasna murders as "almost without a parallel for its atrocity in the annals of agrarian outrage".
 However, the Land League leaders were not in control of their rank-and-file, who frequently used violence to intimidate others into withholding rent and to frighten landlords and their agents.
-Between 1879 and 1881, crimes related to the Land War rose from 25% to 58% of all crime in Ireland, without the leaders calling for an end to the agitation.
+Between 1879 and 1881, crimes related to the Land War rose from 25% to 58% of all crimes in Ireland, without the leaders calling for an end to the agitation.
 Davitt's "final break with the Fenians" did not come until the 1882 Phoenix Park murders of the Chief Secretary and Permanent Undersecretary for Ireland.